Dunn, Maroon lead Blues past Penguins

 Pittsburgh’s power play was 5 of 8 the previous two games, and the Penguins also scored four power-play goals when the teams met in St. Louis on Dec.
 29. But Pittsburgh went 0 for 4 with the man advantage Saturday.

+Two of those key penalty kills came in the first 10 minutes of the game.

+“We had a lot of emotion and I think that’s important at this time of year,” Binnington said.
+“We had a good start and we just played a complete game.”

 NOTES: The Blues have earned points in seven straight games in Pittsburgh.
-They have won eight of their last 11 in Pittsburgh. .
-The Penguins honored Evgeni Malkin for reaching 1,000 career points on Tuesday against Washington. .
-St. Louis activated David Perron from injured reserve after he missed 24 games with an upper-body injury.
-The Blues sent Jordan Kyrou to the club’s American Hockey League affiliate in San Antonio. .
-Penguins’ D Kris Letang (upper body) missed his 10th game, and F Bryan Rust (lower body) his ninth.
+They have won eight of their last 11 in Pittsburgh. … The Penguins honored Evgeni Malkin for reaching 1,000 career points on Tuesday against Washington. … St. Louis activated David Perron from injured reserve after he missed 24 games with an upper-body injury.
+The Blues sent Jordan Kyrou to the club’s American Hockey League affiliate in San Antonio. … Penguins D Kris Letang (upper body) missed his 10th game, and F Bryan Rust (lower body) his ninth.
 Both are day to day and took contact during practice on Friday.

 UP NEXT